neuralmagic/deepsparse/user-guide/README.md

 ### [Server](deepsparse-server.md)

 Server wraps Pipelines with REST APIs, that make it easy to stand up a model serving endpoint running DeepSparse.
-This enables you to send raw data to DeepSparse over HTTP and recieve the post-processed predictions.
+This enables you to send raw data to DeepSparse over HTTP and receive the post-processed predictions.

 DeepSparse Server is launched from the command line, configured via arguments or a server configuration file.